Idaho State Highway 72: Route description

-In Hamilton Corner, SH‑72 reaches it eastern terminus at an intersection with SH‑52 and Sand Hollow Road.
-(Eastbound SH‑52 continues east toward Emmett and Horseshoe Bend.
-Westbound SH‑52 heads north toward Payette and Weiser.
-Sand Hollow Road [Old Highway 30] heads south toward I‑84, Sand Hollow, and Caldwell.)

 History

 The entire length of SH‑72 was formerly designated as US 30, while US 30 south from the western terminus of SH‑72 to I‑84 was formerly Idaho State Highway 73.
 Sand Hollow Road (Old Highway 30) south from Hamilton Corner was formerly designated as US 30 before US 30 was substantially re-routed in the area.

-Future

-SH‑ was closed through October 2017 for a bridge replacement and improvements to its junction with US 30 one mile south of New Plymouth.
-The roadway was scheduled to reopen in November 2017.
+The junction with US 30 was replaced with a T-intersection in late 2017 as part of a safety improvement project that also rebuilt a cuvlert.